DukeKamono/macguffin_quest/examples/README.md

 Use command `cargo run --example [example_name]` where `[example_name]` is one of the examples.

 ## List of Examples
+* `collisions`
+Example based on collision detection.
+Work in progress to develop the idea.
 * `display_user_text`
 Loads a font type file to display text in custom font.
 Accepts user text input, displaying to the screen.